 Along with this cascade of weight distribution, hormones such as progesterone and relaxin loosen ligaments and structures to help the body adapt in the least painful way possible.
 However, this increased laxity means less inherent stability in the back and pelvis, which can result in certain muscles having to work harder, fatigue, spasm, aches and pain.

 With a keen understanding of the physiology of the spine and its interconnectedness with the muscles and the rest of the body, Osteopaths are highly qualified to address many of the common complaints associated with pregnancy.
-Dr Tara Neyland (Osteopath) has a keen interest in all facets of pregnancy.
 If you are pregnant and experiencing any of the above symptoms, or would like to discuss your pregnancy, you can contact us at any time: